astrakhantsev/astrakhantsev/_posts/2016-10-26-java-scala-word2vec-libs.md

 It doesn't contain sim/cos and hasn't been updated since the very 2013.

 [word2vec-scala](https://github.com/trananh/word2vec-scala) - Apache License, Array of float, one-file with no dependency; sim/cos implemented.
-The only minor not that it hasn't been updated since the very 2013.
+The only minor note that it hasn't been updated since the very 2013.

 Luckily, [Refefer](https://github.com/Refefer) updated it: split into 2 classes (Reader and Model) and rewrote Model so that it is based on spire and, hopefully, works faster.